mgaf1/Active-Directory-Domain-Controller-Configuration-and-Management/README.md

 </p>
 -->

-<h1> Active Directory Domain Controller Configuration and Management </h1>
+# Active Directory Domain Controller Configuration and Management

-<p>This project focuses on configuring and managing an Active Directory domain controller.
-Key tasks includeinstalling AD DS, promoting a server to a DC, configuring DNS integration, managing group policies .
-It demonstrates the process of setting up a domain and managing its core components.</p>
+This project focuses on configuring and managing an Active Directory Domain Controller (DC).
+Key tasks include installing Active Directory Domain Services (AD DS), promoting a server to a DC, configuring DNS integration, and managing Group Policies.
+It demonstrates the process of setting up a domain and managing its core components.

-<h2>Preparation: Operating System ,Tools and Resources </h2>
+## Preparation: Operating System, Tools, and Resources

- - Virtual Machine - Virtual Box
- - Active Directory Domain Services (AD)
+- **Windows Server 2019** – Hosts the Active Directory Domain Controller
- - Windows 10 - Client Machine

-- Set up a Windows client computer and a Windows Active Directory server (AD)
+- **Windows 10 (Client Machine)** – Connects to and tests the domain environment
+- **Stable Internet Connection** – Required for updates and domain synchronization

+## Objectives

+- **Install and run virtual machines** – Set up a virtualized environment for testing
+- **Configure networking for the virtual environment** – Choose NAT, Bridged, or Host-Only networking
-<h1>Objectives: Create a functional domain environment</h1>
+- **Create a functional domain environment** – Establish a secure and manageable domain structure

-<h2>The creation of a new Active Directory forest</h2>

-- The initial step in Active Directory deployment involves the creation of a new Active Directory forest.This is a foundational step in any Active Directory deployment
+- **Set up a new Active Directory forest and add a root domain** – Create the foundational AD structure

-<h2> Setting up Root Domain </h2>

-- The first step in building your Active Directory is creating the root domain.
-All subsequent domains in the forest will be child domains of this root.

-<h2>  Create Administator Account</h2>

-- A Domain Administrator is a user with extensive privileges within a Windows Server Active Directory domain.
-It's essential to assign this role to trusted users to manage the domain effectively and securely.
+- **Create an Administrator account** – Manage domain users and permissions

-<h2> Connect Virtual Windows client machine to Active Directory </h2>
+- **Link a virtual Windows client machine to the Active Directory domain** – Enable centralized authentication and resource access

+## Steps

+ - **1. Insall Active Directory** - AD - In this step select Manage tab in the upper-right conner and select **Add Roles and Features.**

+<h2></h2>
 Connecting a client machine to a domain server ensures efficiency within a network.